MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-install-configure.md

 -   Microsoft Office Visio 2010 or 2013 Professional or Premium.

 -   Microsoft .NET Framework 3.5 SP1.
-For Windows 8, 8.1 and 10 see [Installing the .NET Framework 3.5 on Windows 8, Windows 8.1 and Windows 10](/dotnet/framework/install/dotnet-35-windows-10).
+For Windows 8, 8.1, and 10, see [Installing the .NET Framework 3.5 on Windows 8, Windows 8.1 and Windows 10](/dotnet/framework/install/dotnet-35-windows-10).

 ## To install the Visio Add-in

 When you run the Setup program for the Visio Add-in, your system is checked against these requirements.
-If your system does not meet the requirements, a link is provided so that you can download the missing software.
+If your system doesn't meet the requirements, a link is provided so that you can download the missing software.

 1. In Windows Explorer, navigate to the directory where you downloaded the Add-in and then double-click **OpsMgrAddinSetup.msi**.
 This is the installation file for the client.

-2. Click **Next** on the Welcome page of the installation wizard.
+2. Select **Next** on the Welcome page of the installation wizard.

-3. Read the license agreement, select **I Agree**, and then click **Next**.
+3. Read the license agreement, select **I Agree**, and then select **Next**.

-4. Specify the installation location, and then click **Next**.
+4. Specify the installation location, and then select **Next**.

-5. Click **Next** to start the installation.
+5. Select **Next** to start the installation.

-6. Click **Close** when the installation is complete.
+6. Select **Close** when the installation is complete.

 The next time you start Visio, you are asked if you want to install the Visio Add-in.
-Click **Install**.
+Select **Install**.
 When the installation is complete, the Operations Manager command is available in the Visio ribbon.